apollo-ng/governess/README.md

 :construction: WIP (Work In Progress) :construction:

-A modular stack to create, manage and share Software Defined Appliances (SDA) with ease. governess can be deployed on platforms like the Raspberry Pi or the Odroid family (more to come) and use cheaply available PCB Break-out boards to create any kind of DIY appliance.
-From there, governess serves as an autonomous bot, watching over the appliance and running tasks from schedules, RPC or users.
+A modular stack to create, manage and share Software Defined Appliances (SDA) with ease.
+Governess can be deployed on platforms like the popular Raspberry Pi, Beaglebone Black or the Odroid family (more to come) and use cheaply available PCB Break-out boards to create and control any kind of DIY appliance.

+From there, governess serves as an autonomous bot, monitoring the appliance and running tasks from schedules, RPC or interactively with users, who are connecting via governess client for local and remote operation scenarios.

 Proving ground targets: